FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 Effect: surround yourself with a collecting sphere of flames as armour before reflecting any damage taken down to a minimum of 1 Damage.

 Properties: Activates on second 1 for 0.5 seconds before repelling everything in its radius back 15ft unless blocked, ending with 1 second of end-lag; during the duration, damage taken is reduced by 75% whilst reflecting the mitigated damage; gain Hyper-Armour during the end-lag of the Mantra.

-Deals 1 Damage on-hit even without taking any damage, deals Posture equal to 25% of total damage dealt to a minimum of 1, and inflicts Burn on a successful hit.
+Deals 1 Fire Damage on-hit even without taking any damage, deals Posture Damage equal to 25% of total damage taken and dealt back to a minimum of 1, and inflicts Burn on a successful hit.

 Optional Modifiers: Mainly benefits from Cloud/Stratus Stones; can be Modified by a Spring Spark to make the Mantra fire out as a small projectile up to 20ft before exploding outwards and repelling all within the radius, whilst losing the Damage Reduction and Reflection.
 #### Burning Servants